aoguedao/neural_computing_workshop/README.md

-**Mr. Alonso Gabriel Ogueda is currently a graduate student pursuing his doctoral studies with Dr. Padhu Seshaiyer on applications of Physics Informed Neural Networks.
+**Mr. Alonso G. Ogueda  Oliva is currently a graduate student pursuing his doctoral studies with Dr. Padhu Seshaiyer on applications of Physics Informed Neural Networks.
 He holds a Master’s degree in Mathematics from the Universidad Técnica Federico Santa María (2021) and a Mathematical Engineering degree from Universidad Técnica Federico Santa María (2019).
-He has worked on a variety of projects involving development of mathematical/statistical algorithms, data analysis, data science and engineering and Cloud computing.
+He has worked on a variety of projects involving development of mathematical/statistical algorithms, data analysis, data science and engineering and cloud computing.
 More details can be found at https://aoguedao.github.io/cv/